Liquid-Labs/policy-roles/policy/policy/procedures/Policy Review.md

 This change qualifies as a minor change according to the following criteria:

-- [ ] The changes do not add or modify any role definitions.
+- [ ] The changes do not modify or add any permissions in fact or documentation.
-- [ ] The changes do not make functional changes to or add new procedures, standards, or policies.
+- [ ] The changes do not add or make functional changes to procedures, standards, or policies.

 ## Reviewer attestation